Expense Tracker

 Account-aware budgeting

-Link recurring items to the accounts they affect, track balance snapshots in the same place, and review charged versus paid-to activity by account over recent saved months.
+Link recurring items to the accounts they affect, track balance snapshots in the same place, and review account movement, projected balances, and credit card payoff progress from the entries behind each month.

-Export versioned JSON backups, encrypt them with a password, preview imports before restore, and download a sample backup when you want to inspect the structure first.
+Export versioned JSON backups, include workflow preferences, encrypt them with a password, preview imports before restore, and inspect a sample backup before trusting your own data to the process.

 Smarter card planning

-Estimate card payments after the rest of the month is visible.
-That keeps payoff decisions grounded in the full plan while still creating minimum payments for active cards.
+Estimate card payments after the rest of the month is visible so payoff decisions are grounded in the actual plan, not guesswork from day one.

 01